Adjunct Associate Professor Jo Mitchell

-Jo Mitchell is a Senior Adviser with the Prevention Centre and an Adjunct Associate Professor in the School of Public Health, Faculty of Medicine and Health, University of Sydney.
+Jo Mitchell is a Senior Adviser with the Prevention Centre and an Adjunct Associate Professor in both the School of Public Health, University of Sydney and the School of Population Health, UNSW Sydney.
 Her role is to collaborate with the Co-Directors and the Coordinating Centre team to engage current and new policy partners in envisaging the potential next phase for the Centre and exploring the value of a ‘co-benefits of prevention’ portfolio.

 Jo’s professional expertise is in policy and the delivery of state-wide services and programs for prevention.
 Her most recent government experience was as a senior executive with responsibility for population health in NSW.
 This included a focus on state-level policy, purchasing and performance and policy-relevant research in the areas of tobacco, obesity, HIV, viral hepatitis and drug and alcohol.

 Jo holds degrees in science, nutrition, and public health and in 2018 was awarded a public service medal for her contribution to population health policy in NSW.

 Adjunct Associate Professor Jo Mitchell’s interest in food and nutrition and a healthy lifestyle was fostered by osmosis during her childhood on Sydney’s northern beaches.

 “A childhood friend’s mother was a home science teacher who loved all food-related stuff, so I was able to see that there was a science to what we ate and the health implications of what we consume.

 “That and the healthy lifestyle of a Northern beaches upbringing – surfing, swimming and Saturday sport – and eating well was an important part of that.
 It made me realise that healthy was a nice way to live,” says Dr Mitchell.